jibsen/cpparg/README.md

 Only exact matches for long options are supported.
 You cannot use an unambiguous prefix of a long option like with `getopt_long` or `parg`.

-`cpparg` provides option arguments only as `std::string`, you have to do your own conversion if needed.
+`cpparg` provides option arguments as `std::string`, you have to do your own conversion if needed.

 ## Alternatives